aptos-labs/developer-docs/docs/concepts/accounts.md

 ```
 Where
 * the first entry, `0x02`, represents the total number of keys as a single byte;
-* the second to last entry, `0x01`, represents the required number of singatures as a single byte;
+* the second to last entry, `0x01`, represents the required number of signatures as a single byte;
 * the last entry, `0x03`, represents the authentication scheme.

 ## Rotating the keys